 CFA Contemporary Fine Arts, 10 Am Kupfergraben, Berlin, Germany, +49 30 288 787 0

 Sammlung Boros Collection

-One of the most exclusive and thrilling art secrets in Berlin, the Sammlung Boros Collection, or Boros Bunker, as it is widely known, is enveloped in an aura of mystery, sense of history and cutting-edge creativity.
-Built in 1942 as a bomb shelter and later used as a prison, a banana storeroom and an S&M fetish club, this bunker eventually found its way into the hands of Christian Boros and his family, who transformed it into the luxurious art gallery it is now.
-Artists such as Olafur Eliasson, Wolfgang Tillmans and Tracey Emin are ones of the hundreds international talents who have been exhibited here.
-The atmosphere is kept special by yet another catch: visits are only possible at weekends, and by appointment.
+One of the most exclusive and thrilling art secrets in Berlin, the Sammlung Boros Collection, or Boros Bunker, as it is widely known, is enveloped in an aura of mystery, history, and cutting-edge creativity.
+Built in 1942 as a bomb shelter, the space has subsequently been used as a prison, a banana storeroom, and as an S&M fetish club.
+This bunker eventually found its way into the hands of Christian Boros and his family, who transformed it into the luxurious art gallery it is now.
+Artists such as Olafur Eliasson, Wolfgang Tillmans and Tracey Emin are some of the hundreds of international talents who have been exhibited here.
+The atmosphere is kept special by yet another catch: visits are only possible on weekends, and by appointment.

 Sammlung Boros Collection, 20 Reinhardtstraße, Berlin, Germany, +49 30 2759 4065